nus-cs2103-AY2223S1/tp/docs/UserGuide.md

     <img src="images/LTNS_logo.png" width="200" height="200">
 </p>

-Long Time No See (LTNS) is a  **desktop app for managing clients, policies and events optimized for use via a [Command Line Interface](#command-line-interface-cli) (CLI)** while still having the benefits of an **intuitive and minimalistic [Graphical User Interface](#graphic-user-interface-gui) (GUI)**.
-With customised functionalities to pinpoint your needs, LTNS will enable you to stay close to your dearest clients!
+Long Time No See (LTNS) is a  **comprehensive desktop app built for financial advisors to manage their clients' financial policies and events**.
+It is optimized for use via a **[Command Line Interface](#command-line-interface-cli) (CLI)** while still having the benefits of an intuitive and minimalistic **[Graphical User Interface](#graphic-user-interface-gui) (GUI)**.
+With all the essential tools packed into one app, LTNS will enable you to streamline your financial advising journey immediately!

+This document is the official user guide of the Long Time No See (LTNS) app.
+This guide serves as an introduction to LTNS and a help menu should you have any doubts while using the app.

 # Table of Contents
 1. [Quickstart](#quick-start)